top of page

 The key to creating a successful content marketing campaign is to ensure everyone who reads your content feels like you’re talking to them directly.

+And, when your audience connects with your content, you’ll generate more traffic, leads, and customers.
 You should know what your target audience is struggling with, their pain points, and fears.
 On top of that, you must understand the outcome they’d want, their ideal solution, and their wildest fantasies.

+How do you do that?
+You create a buyer persona.
 For starters, your buyer persona as a software developer is the persona you’re targeting with your content.

 More specifically, this is a semi-fictional character that best represents your target audience or people you’d like to gain from your message and, by extension, convert into customers.